What is an Opportunity Zone?

 There are two key things to consider when determining eligibility of gains.
 First, only gain treated as a capital gain for U.S. federal income tax purposes is eligible.
 Ordinary income/gains such as depreciation recapture are not eligible.

-Second, to defer a gain through an O-Fund investment, a taxpayer must generally invest in the O-Fund during the 180-day period beginning on the date of the sale or exchange giving rise to the gain.
-Where the gain is earned through a partnership or joint venture that does not choose to roll the gain into an O-Fund, an individual partner’s 180-day clock starts at the end of the tax year of that venture.
+Second, to defer a gain through a Qualified Opportunity Fund investment, a taxpayer must generally invest in the Qualified Opportunity Fund during the 180-day period beginning on the date of the sale or exchange giving rise to the gain.
+Where the gain is earned through a partnership or joint venture that does not choose to roll the gain into a Qualified Opportunity Fund, an individual partner’s 180-day clock starts at the end of the tax year of that venture.
 (However, if you know the date of sale for gain earned in a venture, you can choose the earlier date if you need to invest earlier.)

 How do I get my investment certified by the IRS?

-O-Funds will self-certify using Form 8996 as a part of their tax return.
+Qualified Opportunity Funds will self-certify using Form 8996 as a part of their tax return.
 Given the self-certification, there is no initial approval process by the IRS.
-Cadre, as the manager of the O-Fund, will need to file IRS Form 8996 every year to report compliance with the 90% asset test and other matters required by the IRS.
+Cadre, as the manager of the Qualified Opportunity Fund, will need to file IRS Form 8996 every year to report compliance with the 90% asset test and other matters required by the IRS.
 When filing tax returns, investors will elect a deferral using Form 8949.
 All investors should consult their tax advisers regarding their individual reporting requirements.

 (To learn more about certifying your investment, see Cadre’s Opportunity Zones How-To Guide.)